zmalosh/zmalosh.github.io/index.md

 + Transfers vs Loans vs Free Transfers - How do each contribute to the strength of the relationship between leagues?
   + Is loan-to-transfer a fourth transfer type?
+  + How frequent is a player loaned back to his pre-transfer team?
+(Giroud from Tours to Montpellier)
 + Designated competition for teams transitioning between leagues
   + Would 2019 Fulham be EPL, Championship, or some fraction of both?
   + Are promotion and relegation treated the same?
 If going down, a team may be more likely to sell off players when compared to the buying practices of teams being promoted.